Felgemaker Organ Company: Surviving organs

+A Felgemaker tracker pipe organ is played each week at First Baptist Church, Madison, Indiana, which was installed in 1900.
+In 2010, the Bradley Rule Company of Knoxville, Tennessee removed the organ from the church and completely refurbished it.
+It cost the church $93,000 and took about ten months to finish.

+An additional organ exists at Emmanuel Lutheran in Pottstown, Pennsylvania, however, the organ has been rebuilt four times since Felgemaker's presence and its remaining extent is indeterminant.

 Capitol Hill Seventh-day Adventist Church in Washington, DC maintains one of the original Felgemaker pipe organs, produced before 1917.
 Two still exist in Buffalo at the former St. Agnes RC Church (relocated from Sacred Heart RC in Buffalo) and Emmanual Temple SDA, originally St. Stephen's Evangelical.
 Trinity Evangelical Lutheran Church in Taneytown, Maryland, has a Felgemaker pipe organ built in 1897.
 It was completely restored in 1987 by the Columbia Organ Works and is still in weekly Sunday service.

 Emmanuel Catholic Church in Dayton, Ohio originally dedicated its three-division Felgemaker pipe organ in 1887.
 Since then, the organ has undergone multiple major renovations and additions, most recently in 2015.
 Formal re-dedication of the Emmanuel Felgemaker organ is scheduled for November 11, 2016.

 Freemasons' Hall in Indianapolis has 6 matching Felgamaker Pipe Organs installed in 1908.
 They are all in unrestored, playable condition.

 The pipe organ at Holy Cross Catholic Church in Santa Cruz, CA is based on an A. B. Felgemaker Co. organ (Opus 506, 1889) with additional pipes and Zimbelstern added by Stuart Goodwin & Co.
 (Opus 10, 1988) after moving it from its previous home in Ohio.
 The organ is in active use at the 5:00 Saturday and 7:00 and 8:30 Sunday Masses.
 An A.B.
 Felgemaker still exists in working order at the former M.E.
 Richmond Ave.
 Church at West Ferry Street & Olmsted Circle and will be cleaned and remain in working order.

 A.B.
 Felgemaker Organ Co. built an organ in 1882 for a Lutheran church in Manitowoc, Wisconsin.
 After 1905 the organ was moved to St. Cecilia's Catholic Church, Hubbell, Michigan.
 In 2011 the organ was rebuilt and moved to St. Albert the Great Catholic University Parish, Houghton, Michigan, where it is in regular use for mass, organ instruction, and recitals.